Robrowno/rally-blog/TESTING.md

 | forms.py  | Pass |
 | tests.py  | Pass |

-"*" -  This acknowledges and takes into account the known errors that come with the Gitpod Linter.
+"*" -  This acknowledges and takes into account the known errors/warnings that come with the Gitpod Linter.

 <details><summary>CLICK TO OPEN/HIDE PYTHON VALIDATION IMAGES</summary>